modernice/goes/projection/README.md

 ## Projection jobs

 Jobs are typically created by schedules when triggering a projection update.
-A job can be applied onto projections to update their state by applying the events that are configured in the job.
+A job can be applied to projections to update their state by applying the events that are configured in the job.
 Depending on the schedule that triggered the job, the job may fetch events on-the-fly from the event store when applied onto a projection.